yashchandak/yashchandak.github.io/blog/_posts/2020-12-23-OptFuture.md

      </p>

- Perhaps intriguingly, when an identity basis or Fourier basis is used for $$\phi$$, we notice perhaps an occurrence of negative weights, suggesting that the optimization procedure should move towards a policy that had *lower* performance in some of the past episodes!
+ Perhaps intriguingly, when an identity basis or Fourier basis is used for $$\phi$$, we notice  an occurrence of negative weights, suggesting that the optimization procedure should move towards a policy that had *lower* performance in some of the past episodes!

    <br>

    While this negative weighting seems unusual at first glance, it has an simple interpretation in hindsight.
 Consider the image on the right above.
 Despite having lower estimates of return everywhere, $$\pi_2$$'s rising trend suggests that it might have higher performance in the future, that is, $$J_{k+1}(\pi_2) > J_{k+1}(\pi_1)$$.
 However, existing online learning methods like follow-the-leader maximize performance on all the past data uniformly (i.e., the green curve in the left image which gives equal weight to each episode).
-Similarly, the exponential weights (red curve) are representative of approaches that only optimize using data from recent episodes and discard previous data.
+Similarly, the exponential weights (red curve in the left image) are representative of approaches that only optimize using data from recent episodes and discard previous data.
-Either of these methods that use only *non-negative* weights cannot capture the trend to forecast $$J_{k+1}(\pi_2) > J_{k+1}(\pi_1)$$.
+It can be checked that either of these methods that use only *non-negative* weights cannot capture the trend to forecast $$J_{k+1}(\pi_2) > J_{k+1}(\pi_1)$$.

 <br>
-In comparison, the weights obtained when using the identity basis would facilitate *minimization* of performances in the distant past and maximization of performance in the recent past.
+In comparison, the weights obtained when using the identity basis (orange curve in the left image) would facilitate *minimization* of performances in the distant past and maximization of performance in the recent past.
 Intuitively, this means that it moves towards a policy whose performance is on a *linear rise*, as it expects that policy to have better performance in the future.
 Fourier basis further extends this idea while removing the restriction on the trend to be linear.
 Observe the alternating sign of weights in the figure above when using the Fourier basis.
 This suggests that the optimization procedure will take into account the *sequential differences* in performances over the past, thereby favoring the policy that has shown the most performance increments in the past.
-Further, these weights are obtained automatically as a by-product of regression.
+Further, these weights are obtained automatically as a by-product of regression!